 Barnsbury Estate is a masterplan for transforming an entire housing estate in Kings Cross.
 The proposals for more than 1000 homes include repairing and enhancing the existing, ‘30s-built homes of Old Barnsbury, and the redevelopment of post-war buildings at New Barnsbury.
-The masterplan also provides a new community centre and three new green public spaces for the estate with play spaces, outdoor gym equipment and growing areas.
+The masterplan also provides commercial space, a new community centre and new green spaces for the estate with play spaces, outdoor gym equipment and growing areas.

-The masterplan is the result of a comprehensive consultation programme with esiting residents of the estate.
+The masterplan is the result of a comprehensive consultation programme with existing residents of the estate.
 PTE’s design was approved by residents in March 2021, in a ballot that returned a 73 per cent yes vote.